-In 1993, Congress passed the Omnibus Budget Reconciliation Act of 1993 (Budget Act), which amended Section 332(c)(3)(A) of the Communication Act (§ 332) as follows:
+In 1993, Congress passed the Omnibus Budget Reconciliation Act of 1993 (Budget Act), which amended Section 332(c)(3)(A) of the Communications Act (§ 332) as follows:

-After Congress enacted the revised § 332, the CPUC issued multiple decisions implementing the change in federal law, and harmonizing those changes with existing Commission oversight of wireless telephony.64 In so
+After Congress enacted the revised § 332, the CPUC issued multiple decisions implementing the change in federal law, and harmonizing those changes with existing Commission oversight of wireless telephony.65 In so

-63 Codified at 47 USC § 332(c)(3)(A) (emphasis added).
+64 Codified at 47 USC § 332(c)(3)(A) (emphasis added).
 The Budget Act was part of a national redistribution of regulatory authority which continued with the 1996 Telecommunications Act, and resulted in what has been referred to as a system of "cooperative federalism."
 See, e.g., Core Communications, Inc. v.
 Verizon Pennsylvania, Inc. 493 F.3d 333, 335 (3d Cir.
 2007) ("[T]he Act provides that various responsibilities are to be divided between the state and federal governments, making it 'an exercise in what has been termed cooperative federalism.'
 (Internal citation omitted) . . .
-The 'intended effect' of such regime was to 'leave[e] state commissions free, where warranted, to reflect the policy choices made by their states"").
-64 See, e.g., D.95-10-032, Investigation on the Commission's Own Motion into Mobile Telephone Service and Wireless Communications; see also D.94-10-031, supra (wireless providers subject to the Commission's jurisdiction, including "the requirement to file tariffs" other than rate tariffs); upheld on rehearing in D.94-12-042.
-Shortly after passage of the Budget Act, the Commission instituted an investigation of the cellular industry in order "to develop a comprehensive regulatory framework consistent with the Federal Budget Act and our own statutory responsibilities."
-I.93-12-007, Investigation on the Commission's Own Motion into Mobile Telephone Service and Wireless Communications, 1993 Cal.
-PUC LEXIS 836.)
-A year later the Commission adopted "interim procedures" (including a registration requirement for cellular carriers) to ensure that the Commission retained "the ability to provide a forum for the resolution of consumer problems when they may arise and continued regulation of other terms and conditions for all CMRS carriers."
-(D.94-10-031, 56 CPUC 2d 578, 579).
+The 'intended effect' of such regime was to 'leave[e] state commissions free, where warranted, to reflect the policy choices made by their states'").

+65 See, e.g., D.95-10-032, Investigation on the Commission's Own Motion into Mobile Telephone Service and Wireless Communications; see also D.94-10-031, supra (wireless providers subject to the Commission's jurisdiction, including "the requirement to file tariffs" other than rate tariffs);

 doing, the Commission determined that wireless providers are "telephone corporations" and therefore, "public utilities" under Public Utilities Code §§ 216, 233, and 234.
-Accordingly, the Commission continues to exercise broad authority over wireless service.65 As discussed above, the rules adopted in today's decision fall under the Commission's police powers pursuant to the Tenth Amendment of the U.S. Constitution and Public Utilities Code §§ 233, 451, 701, et al.66 Further, The D.C.
-Circuit recently held that the FCC may preempt state law "only when and if it is acting within the scope of its congressionally delegated authority."67
+Accordingly, the Commission continues to exercise broad authority over wireless service.
+As discussed above, the rules adopted in today's decision fall under the Commission's police powers pursuant to the Tenth Amendment of the U.S. Constitution and Public Utilities Code §§ 233, 451, 701, et al. Further, The D.C.
+Circuit recently held that the FCC may preempt state law "only when and if it is acting within the scope of its congressionally delegated authority."